fmolnar-notredame/csb_powergrid/basin_stability/README.md

 ## System parameters

-In the folder for each power-grid network, we have `dynamics.mat`, containing all parameters:
+In the subfolder for each power-grid network, we have `dynamics.mat`, containing all parameters:
 - `n`: number of generators
 - `H[i]`: inertia coefficient
 - `omega`: reference (angular) frequency